InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/shared-code-repo-different-from-build-repo.md

 ## Forces

 When the shared code is in a separate repository, any use of it could result in forking modifications, leading to complications later when the source is changed by the owning organization.
-When starting an InnerSource program, it is possible there are many SCM systems in use; and, frequently, a new SCM is used for the InnerSource program.
+When starting an InnerSource program, it is possible there are many source control management systems ([SCM](https://en.wikipedia.org/wiki/Version_control)) in use; and, frequently, a new SCM is used for the InnerSource program.
 Migrating from one SCM to another is not trivial.
 Since the using organization has a copy, they might not be aware of changes to the shared code.
 It is difficult and expensive for the using organization to change their automated build process to use a foreign repo.

 ## Solution